ErikaKK/cits5505_group_project/README.md

 ## Explanations

 - `app/` Contains the main application package.​
-  - `auth/` Blueprint for authentication-related routes and forms.​
-  - `main/` Blueprint for main application routes and forms
-  - `error/` Error handling for this app
-  - `static/` Contains static files i.e. CSS, Javascript, images
   - `__init__.py` Initializes your application creating a Flask app instance.
   - `models.py` Defines database models using SQLAlchemy.
+  - `main/` Blueprint for main application routes and forms.
+[Main Routes Documentation](app/main/README.md)
+  - `auth/` Blueprint for authentication-related routes and forms.
+[Authentication Documentation](app/auth/README.md)
+  - `account/` Blueprint for account management routes and forms.[Account Management Documentation](app/account/README.md)
+  - `messages/` Blueprint for messages routes and forms.[Messages System Documentation](app/messages/README.md)
+  - `error/` Error handling for this app.
   - `templates/` This is where you store your html templates i.e. index.html, layout.html
+  - `static/` Contains static files i.e. CSS, Javascript, images.
 - `run.py` Contains the actual python code that will import the app and start the development server.
 - `config.py` Stores configurations for your app.
 - `tests/` Contains tests for this app.
 Use `pytest` in `bash` to run all the tests.